Easy quantum groups: 1a. Abelian groups

 What we have so far is quite interesting, and suggests further working on our problem.
 Unfortunately, at the other end, where $G\subset O_N$ is big, things become fairly complicated, and the only result that we can state and prove with bare hands is:

 \begin{proposition} Our Claim 1.2 holds for $G=O_N$ itself, trivially. \end{proposition}

 \begin{proof} For the orthogonal group $G=O_N$ itself we have indeed $\widetilde{G}=G$, due to the inclusions $G\subset \widetilde{G}\subset O_N$.
-Observe however that some mystery remains for this group $G=O_N$, because the spaces $C_{kl}$ are quite hard to compute.
+Observe however that some mystery remains for this group $G=O_N$, because the spaces $C_{kl}$ do not look easy to compute.
 We will be back to this. \end{proof}

 As a conclusion now, we are definitely into interesting mathematics, and Claim 1.2 is definitely worth some attention, and a proof.
-So, let us formulate:
+So, time for a theorem about it:

 \begin{theorem} Given a closed subgroup $G\subset O_N$, we have

 where $C=(C_{kl})$ is the associated Tannakian category. \end{theorem}

 \begin{proof} We already know that this is something non-trivial.
 However, this can be proved by using either Peter-Weyl theory, or Tannakian duality, as follows: